 - It encourages kids to “look again”

-- It helps kids start to make sense and practice using visual details.
+- It helps kids start to make sense of and practice using visual details

 - But the biggest reason to do this is because it helps students collect foundational information, the basic facts of historical thinking.
 There aren’t really any inferencing questions.
 “No nitty gritty of the analysis.”